Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Methods and Challenges to Measuring Fairness in AI

 More broadly, analyses that do not engage with technologies' social and historical context fail to recognize how that context drives decisions at many points in decision-making systems' development and deployment pipeline, from the choice of problem definition itself (e.g., ``what is the problem to be solved?'') to the choices of data (e.g., ``whose data is prioritized?'' or, more likely: ``whose data can be easily acquired?'') and choice of evaluation metrics \citep{passi2019problem}.
 Without examining this context, fairness approaches often treat biases as emerging incidentally, rather than as reflections of the institutions and ideologies structuring society \citep{benjamin2019race}, or, even when such structuring forces are acknowledged, as in Kizilcec and Lee (2020, p.4), they are sidelined in favor of group-based fairness evaluations.
 Such approaches address only individual undesirable features, models, and datasets rather than the larger ideologies, institutions, and practices that produce them \citep{hoffmann2019where}.
 These approaches also fail to recognize how technologies (re)produce social meanings (cf. \citet{winner80do}), thereby maintaining these institutions and ideologies.
 In this way, algorithmic biases are treated as disconnected from both their origins outside of technology and their impact on society.

 Finally, in proposing solutions that are technical in nature---involving data collection, more sophisticated model development, etc.---algorithmic fairness approaches assume that continued technological development is the solution to unfairness in decision-making systems, rather than asking whether some systems should be fundamentally re-designed, or perhaps not built at all \citep{cifor2019feminist,green2018data,keyes2019bones,bennett2019what,hoffmann2019where,baumer2011implication,barocas2020not}.
 Thus, algorithmic fairness approaches maintain traditional power relations between technologists and the communities by privileging technologists in the decision-making processes about how technologies should be designed and deployed \citep{hoffmann2020terms,kalluri2020don}.
 In sum, the current state of the art in understanding differential harms of AI largely centers around evaluating group-based and individual fairness metrics.
 Given the historical legacy of group-based approaches to evaluating educational assessments, it is understandable why the educational AI field has similarly adopted such approaches.
-However, as we have outlined, conceptual models from Black feminist scholarship suggest that a lens of structural injustice is needed to understand the fundamental equity issues posed by data-driven educational technologies.
+However, as we have outlined, conceptual models from critical theory and Black feminist scholarship suggest that a lens of structural injustice can help shed light on the fundamental equity issues posed by data-driven educational technologies (i.e.., educational AI).